YuelinElu/GanttChart/manual.md

   - Grey -> `#a9a9a9`
   - Black -> `#000000`
   - Black Outline -> `#000000` (drawn as an outline-only bar)
-- Custom hex values are intentionally disabled to keep the palette consistent across teams.
+- Custom hex values are supported via the editor's **Custom** option; they export and re-import exactly as typed.
+Invalid values fall back to Orange so bars always render.
 - To recolour a batch, multi-select the tasks and use **Apply colour to selected tasks** in the editor.
 - The legend was removed to reduce clutter.
 Use custom labels or documentation if you need to describe colour meanings.